say/frontend-takehome/README.md

 5. Create a UI that reflects how you have parsed the data.
 Designs are not provided, so feel free to make this look however you would like.

+6. Make sure to deploy your project to somewhere on the internet and add the link to the deployed project to this README.

-6. Once you are done, push the fork to your own github account (private is fine, you will just need to grant us access to it).
+6. Once you are done, push the project to your own GitHub/BitBucket/GitLab account (private is perfectly fine).

 ## Things to keep in mind

-1. This should be a ~2 hour challenge, so do not fret about making it pretty, but make it user friendly.
+1. Please take ~2 hours to complete this challenge.

+2. The end result should be functional and user fiendly, while showing us your styling ability.

 2. Design should be responsive.